hollenstein/xlsxreport/README.md

 ## Introduction

 XlsxReport is a Python package for automatically generating formatted excel reports from quantitative mass spectrometry result tables.
-YAML config files are used to describe the content of a result table and the format of the excel report.
+YAML template files are used to describe the content of a result table and the format of the excel report.

 ## Release